Can Aotearoa really be pest free?

 Many of us now cultivate native plants in our gardens, but it doesn't have to end there; if we each did our bit much more of Aotearoa could have the flora and fauna that once flourished here.
 If we could reduce the numbers of mice, rats, stoats and possums in our land, the bird numbers would increase.

 Would you like to know more?

-- Here is a Department of Conservation page about animal pests
+- Department of Conservation list of animal pests

-- Here is podcast from the Radio New Zealand "Talking Heads" series - "Kill a Stoat and save New Zealand?" - prominent New Zealanders discuss the vision that the late Sir Paul Callaghan had of a predator-free New Zealand.
+- Radio New Zealand's "Talking Heads" series - "Kill a Stoat and save New Zealand?" - prominent New Zealanders discuss the vision that the late Sir Paul Callaghan had of a predator-free Aotearoa.